dhthwy/r/README.md

 That's your problem.
 You created it, not me.
 And I won't waste any more of my time or resources dealing with problems you've intentionally created at my expense.

 Your 'friends' treat your 'friends' like trash?
 Fuck them.
+You know damn well that I did my best to make things right.

 Keep your trash away from me.
 I won't be going anywhere near people like that.